How To Host a Webinar: Everything You Need To Know

 Everyday video tools like Zoom and Google Hangouts are great options for a casual webinar where you don’t have too many guests joining you.
 They’re also good if your audience isn’t great with technology, as chances are these tools are already familiar to most.

-For a larger number of attendees or a more specialized webinar, consider investing in a dedicated webinar platform like GoToWebinar or ClickMeeting.
-These virtual event platforms have extra features designed to make hosting a webinar easier — like webinar registration pages, pre-event waiting rooms, and interactive features like polls and whiteboards.
+For a larger number of attendees or a more specialized webinar, consider investing in a dedicated webinar platform like Zoom Webinar, GoToWebinar, or ClickMeeting.
+These virtual event platforms have extra features designed to make hosting a webinar easier — like webinar registration pages, pre-event waiting rooms, and interactive features like real-time polls and whiteboards.
+Pricing varies widely, so analyze each platform’s features and your needs before you buy.

-The beauty of a webinar is that you don’t need to scout around for the perfect location to host your guests.
-Instead, this virtual event makes it easier for more people to tune in and hear from you.
-Still, you’ll want to maximize the chances that people can attend by choosing the right date and time.
+The beauty of a webinar is it absolves you of hunting for a venue.
+Instead, this virtual event allows geographic independence, encouraging people from all corners of the world to tune in.
+Still, you want to maximize the chances that people can attend by choosing the right date and time.

 Think about when your target audience is most busy and when they have free time.
-If they’re typically busy during the day, an evening webinar might work best.
-For others, a session they can join over their lunch break is a better option.
-Choose a day of the week that suits your audience and topic best — for industry insights, it might be the start of the week, but for a training webinar, a Friday afternoon could also work.
+If they’re busy during the day, an evening webinar might work best.
+For others, a session they can join over a lunch break is the better option.
+Choose a day of the week that suits your audience and topic best.

-Another thing to consider is time zones.
+Time zones are also an integral consideration.
 If you’re only hosting one webinar, choose a time that works well for people in multiple time zones.
-This is especially important if you have a global audience, as someone’s 2 p.m. is another person’s 9 a.m.
-If you’re limited by speaker availability or other constraints, consider making a recorded version available to people who pre-register, or host multiple webinars on different days and times.
+This is especially important if you have a global audience, as someone’s 2 p.m. is another person’s 5 a.m.
+If you’re limited by speaker availability or other constraints, consider making a recorded version available to people who pre-register or host multiple webinars on different days and times.

-Once you’ve decided on a topic and booked a speaker, you can start creating content.
+Once you’ve selected a topic and booked a speaker, start creating content.
 The content you create will depend on the format you’ve chosen, your subject matter, and what your audience wants to see most.

-Think about the goal of your webinar — both from your perspective and your audience’s.
+Think about the goal of your webinar from both your and your audience’s perspective.
 Plan your content around this, and then create slides and visual elements that support the information your expert plans to share.
-If you’re sharing a lot of technical information or data, you’ll need slides with graphs and charts.
-For a product demo, you’ll need to screen share to show the features.
+If you’re sharing a lot of technical information or data, slides with graphs and charts are essential.
+For a product demo, show the features with screen share.

 To make your webinar engaging, create some visual slides that add interest to the virtual event.
-Even if most of your webinar features a live video feed from a speaker, it’s helpful to create a template welcome slide, agenda slide, and outro slide with your branding on them.
+Even if most of your webinar features a live video feed from a speaker, creating a template welcome slide, agenda slide, and outro slide with your branding is helpful.

-With your format chosen and your content ready, the last thing you’ll need before you host your webinar is the right equipment.
-Whether this is just a simple laptop or a more elaborate setup, you’ll need it set and ready to go.
+With your format chosen and your content ready, the last thing you need before you host your webinar is the right equipment.
+Whether this is just a simple laptop or a more elaborate setup, you need it set and ready to go.

 For an informal free webinar you can likely make do with a standard laptop and webcam.
 The quality won’t be amazing, but it’s a more affordable way to broadcast to your audience.
 For a more professional look and feel, invest in high-quality equipment.